jonlpersson/ed-latimore/site/_posts/2022-05-27-7-ways-to-improve-numeracy-skills.md

 ## Learn geometry

 When I took geometry in school, we focused on proving theorems.
-I hope that wasn't (or isn't) your experience with geometry.
+I hope that wasn’t (or isn’t) your experience with geometry.
 If it was, I feel for you and I understand why you might look down on geometry.

 You should have spent more time understanding the spatial relationships between shapes and their representation of mathematical ideas.